Vocabularies

 ├── relationship-properties.glx

-└── place-properties.glxPerson Properties Vocabulary
+└── citation-properties.glxPerson Properties Vocabulary

 Used By: Person Entity